atamberg/cs341-firegl/final/final.md

 </div>

 ##### Mesh Design
-We used Blender to create the tree models.
-Here is a comparison between them rendered in our project versus in Blender:
+Here is a comparison between our meshes rendered in our project versus in Blender:

-TODO TODO TODO TODO

 ### Bloom